iankorf/MCB185-2023/Unit0/README.md

 ## Unix/Linux ##

 Most professional bioinformatics is done in a Unix/Linux environment.
-You don't have to love Unix/Linux, but you do have to be good at it.
+You don't have to love Unix/Linux, but you do have to be proficient at it.

 ### What's the deal with Unix vs. Linux? ###

 Most people about to embark on an adventure in bioinformatics programming will be using some flavor of Linux (e.g. Debian, Fedora, LinuxLite, Mint, Ubuntu, etc.) and not actually Unix.
 Is there a difference between Linux and Unix?
-Practically, no, but philisophically, yes.
-Linux was designed to behave just like Unix, so they are supposed to be very similar.
-However, Unix has its roots as a commercial product and Linux has its roots in open source free software.
+Unix has been around a long time, and is a commerical product.
+Linux was developed as a free alternative to Unix.
+Linux is designed to behave very much like Unix.
+From a practical standpoint, they are essentially the same.
+Philosophically, they are very different.
 In this document, the terms _Linux_ and _Unix_ are used somewhat interchangeably.

 ### Where do I get Linux? ###